Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Diagnosing image classification CNNs with

 \subsection{Identifying bias in dataset}

-\rp{In this section we demonstrate another use of \gcam{}: identifying and thus reducing bias in training datasets.
-Models trained on biased datasets may not generalize to real-world scenarios, or worse, may perpetuate biases and stereotypes (\wrt gender, race, age, \etc)~\cite{bolukbasi2016man, misra2016seeing}.
-We finetune an ImageNet trained VGG-16 model for the task of classifying ``doctor'' \vs ``nurse''.
-We built our training dataset using the top 250 \rp{relevant} images (for each class) from a popular image search engine.
-The trained model achieves good accuracy on validation images from the search engine.
-But at test time the model did not generalize as well (82\%).}
+In this section, we demonstrate another use of \gcam{}: identifying and reducing bias in training datasets.
+Models trained on biased datasets may not generalize to real-world scenarios, or worse, may perpetuate biases and stereotypes (\wrt gender, race, age, \etc).
+We finetune an ImageNet-pretrained VGG-16 model for a ``doctor'' \vs ``nurse'' binary classification task.
+We built our training and validation splits using the top $250$ relevant images (for each class) from a popular image search engine.
+And the test set was controlled to be balanced in its distribution of genders across the two classes.
+Although the trained model achieves good validation accuracy, it does not generalize well ($82$\% test accuracy).

-\rp{ \gcam{} visualizations of the model predictions revealed that the model had learned to look at the person's face / hairstyle to distinguish nurses from doctors, thus learning a gender stereotype.
+\gcam{} visualizations of the model predictions (see the red box\footnote{The green and red boxes are drawn manually to highlight correct and incorrect focus of the model.} regions in the middle column of \reffig{fig:bias_qual}) revealed that the model had learned to look at the person's face / hairstyle to distinguish nurses from doctors, thus learning a gender stereotype.
 Indeed, the model was misclassifying several female doctors to be a nurse and male nurses to be a doctor.
 Clearly, this is problematic.
-Turns out the image search results were gender-biased (78\% of images for doctors were men, and 93\% images for nurses were women).}
+Turns out the image search results were gender-biased (78\% of images for doctors were men, and 93\% images for nurses were women).

-Through this intuition gained from our visualization, we reduced the bias from the training set by adding in male nurses and female doctors to the training set, while maintaining the same number of images per class as before. \rp{The re-trained model now generalizes better to a more balanced test set (90\%).
-Additional analysis along with \gcam{} visualizations from both models can be found in the supplementary.} This experiment demonstrates that \gcam{} can help detect and remove biases in datasets, which is important not just for generalization, but also for fair and ethical outcomes as more algorithmic decisions are made in society.
+Through these intuitions gained from \gcam{} visualizations, we reduced bias in the training set by adding in images of male nurses and female doctors, while maintaining the same number of images per class as before.
+The re-trained model not only generalizes better ($90$\% test accuracy), but also looks at the right regions (last column of \reffig{fig:bias_qual}).
+This experiment demonstrates a proof-of-concept that \gcam{} can help detect and remove biases in datasets, which is important not just for better generalization, but also for fair and ethical outcomes as more algorithmic decisions are made in society.